Follow the procedure to submit a new or existing role for evaluation and grading.

 The evaluation process will be the same as for new/vacant jobs.

-The relevant HR Manager will notify the Head of Department/Service and line manager of the outcome of the grading review.
-The HR Manager will confirm in writing the outcome of the grading review to the current job holder within 5 working days of the panel meeting.
+The relevant HR Business Partner/HR Advisor will notify the Head of Department/Service and line manager of the outcome of the grading review.
+The HR Business Partner/HR Advisor will confirm in writing the outcome of the grading review to the current job holder within 5 working days of the panel meeting.

 A grading review may or may not lead to an increase in HERA points or grade.
 In some cases a review could lead to a decrease in points in non-changed elements due to continued consistency checking.
 The possible outcomes from a grading review are: